Doomscrolling After a Tragic Event Can Be Draining — Here's How to Quit

-As is the case with anything we do in excess, Dr. Moser said that we generally reach a point where we're not learning anything new and the time spent doomscrolling can begin to creep into other aspects of our lives.
-For example, Erika McElroy, PhD, a licensed psychologist at Aurora Mental Health Center in Aurora, CO, told POPSUGAR that if the amount of time you spend scrolling interferes with completing work tasks, caring for family, and socializing with friends, it's a red flag that you need to change the behavior.
+As is the case with anything we do in excess, Moser says we generally reach a point where we're not learning anything new and the time spent doomscrolling can begin to creep into other aspects of our lives.
+For example, if the amount of time you spend scrolling interferes with completing work tasks, caring for family, and socializing with friends, it's a red flag that you need to change the behavior, Erika McElroy, PhD, a licensed psychologist at Aurora Mental Health Center in Aurora, CO, tells POPSUGAR.

-Dr. Moser noted that sometimes we do find a bit of relief, which only reinforces the behavior.
-"That is, the momentary relief we find in some of these answers makes us more likely to scroll again," he said.
+Moser notes that sometimes we do find a bit of relief, which only reinforces the behavior.
+"The momentary relief we find in some of these answers makes us more likely to scroll again," he says.
 "The problem is, scrolling only has short-term benefits.
 Most likely it will result in longer-term anxiety and uncertainty because we never find the answer or relief that lasts that long."

 How to Stop Doomscrolling

-Dr. McElroy told POPSUGAR that doomscrolling is a bad habit like overeating or not sleeping enough — and bad habits can be changed through awareness and making conscious choices.
+Doomscrolling is a bad habit like not sleeping enough — and bad habits can be changed through awareness and making conscious choices, McElroy says.
 To break the habit, she recommends following these steps.

-- First, figure out exactly how much time you spend doomscrolling. "[You] can start a simple tracking system that includes how often [you] read news and how much time [you] spend reading each time," said Dr. McElroy, noting that most people aren't aware of just how much time they spend scrolling each day.
+- First, figure out exactly how much time you spend doomscrolling. "[You] can start a simple tracking system that includes how often [you] read news and how much time [you] spend reading each time," McElroy says, noting that most people aren't aware of just how much time they spend scrolling each day.
 This simple task can be eye-opening.
-For a quick estimate, look at the screen time report on your phone.
+For a quick estimate, look at the screen-time report on your phone.

 - Next, set a limit for how much time you want to spend scrolling through the news or social media each day.
-Dr. McElroy said that this will vary depending on your habits.
+McElroy says this will vary depending on your habits.
 For example, some people read news a few times a day for short periods of time, while others scroll once a day for longer periods.
-"The important thing to consider is how you feel after reading and if you find yourself replaying what you read in your mind," Dr. McElroy explained.
+"The important thing to consider is how you feel after reading and if you find yourself replaying what you read in your mind," McElroy explains.
 "If you feel anxious and upset, that's a cue that you probably need to reduce the amount of time reading news or possibly read the news less frequently."

-- Don't doomscroll before bed, as that's a time when your mind and body should be focused on getting rest.
-Dr. McElroy explained that doomscrolling "sends a continuous message to the brain that situations in life are unsafe," which can put your brain in "fight or flight" mode and cause physical symptoms of anxiety.
-Needless to say, putting your body into fight or flight mode right before bed can cause sleep disruptions.
+- Don't scroll before bed, as that's a time when your mind and body should be focused on getting rest.
+Doomscrolling "sends a continuous message to the brain that situations in life are unsafe," McElroy explains, which can put your brain in "fight or flight" mode and cause physical symptoms of anxiety.
+Needless to say, putting your body into fight-or-flight mode right before bed can cause sleep disruptions.

 - Balance the negative with a positive.
-"It can be helpful to plan a pleasant activity like a walk or talking with a friend after spending time reading negative news," Dr. McElroy said.
+"It can be helpful to plan a pleasant activity like a walk or talking with a friend after spending time reading negative news," McElroy says.
 "This can help balance the negative information with a positive experience."

 - Take breaks from your phone and laptop.
-We've become accustomed to being connected to our devices at all times, but Dr. McElroy explained that "the simple task of removing them from our environment can help remind a person to stop and think before engaging in doomscrolling behavior."
+We've become accustomed to being connected to our devices at all times, but "the simple task of removing them from our environment can help remind a person to stop and think before engaging in doomscrolling behavior," McElroy says.